petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay.md

 Liferay DXP is the enterprise-grade platform that has the capabilities that meet Clarity Vision Solutions' needs.
 Liferay DXP is available in three different deployment approaches, Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted.
 As the decision maker for the Clarity organization, it is important for you to make an informed decision about which deployment approach will meet your business needs.

+Liferay offers three different deployment options (i.e. Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted).
+Clarity needs to understand these options and then choose the approach that best suits their needs.

 In this module you will learn:

 * The distinctions between the three different Liferay deployment approaches: SaaS, PaaS, and Self-Hosted.
 Understand their strengths and why Liferay SaaS was the best choice for Clarity's business needs